Egg Salad

 Instructions

-• Bring a pot of water to a boil.
-Then turn the heat to low so there’s no bubbles.
+• Boil the eggs.
+Bring a pot of water to a boil.
+Then turn the heat to low so there's no bubbles.
 Use a skimmer to slowly and gently place the eggs in the pot.
 Turn the heat back to high and boil the eggs for 12 minutes.

-• Transfer the eggs to an ice water bath to stop the cooking process and cool completely (at least 15 minutes).
+• Chill the eggs.
+Transfer the eggs to an ice water bath to stop the cooking process and cool completely (at least 15 minutes).

-• Peel the hard-boiled eggs, and slice them up to your preferred level of chunkiness.
+• Mix the salad.
+Peel the hard-boiled eggs, and slice them up to your preferred level of chunkiness.
 Add the chopped eggs to a mixing bowl along with the red onion, chives, parsley, mayonnaise, Dijon mustard, lemon juice, salt, and pepper.
 Stir all of the ingredients together, until well combined.

 Lisa’s Tips